 The FEMA Private Sector Division, Office of External Affairs works with various training providers to develop and promote trainining opportunites strictly for the Private Sector.
 These offerings - whether self paced, in the classroom, or hands-on, are part of the Division’s vigilant efforts to incorporate the private sector across all stages of the emergency management mission, to leverage capabilities, and to enhance national preparedness, protection, response, recovery, and mitigation of all hazards.
 Below you will find a list of training providers and course offerings.

-Emergency Management InsTitute
+Emergency Management INSTITUTE

 The Emergency Managment Institue conducts a variety of courses for local and regional public agency emergency managers and interested members of the public.
 These courses are intended to improve the level of national emergency responsiveness to all forms of man-made and natural disasters.

-Program: Independent Studies (IS)
+Program: Independent Study Courses (IS)

 Type: On-line Courses (Free)